zbn123/LSTM-GRU-CNN-MLP/README.md

 # LSTM
-Trying to use LSTM in keras to do quantized speech reconstruction using  classification methods, but not successful.
+Trying to use LSTM/GRU/CNN/MLP in keras to do quantized speech reconstruction using  classification methods, but not successful.